 - 30% - Assist with the daily operations of the Center – this includes but is not limited to greeting visitors, operating scheduling software and POS software, handling program fees, and working on projects related to the intern’s interests and professional goals that will benefit the Ocean Center or Hatteras community

 - 20% - Help maintain the building and property – this includes but is not limited to lawn work, cleaning supplies & equipment, and general building maintenance

 - GPA of 3.0 or higher

-- Passion for wildlife education and conservation
+- Passion for environmental and wildlife education and conservation

 - Outgoing temperament capable of encouraging conversations with visitors of all ages